 Participation in national CA forums is seen as an important objective to continuously improve the enabling environment for CA to flourish.
 A number of key issues and initiatives are being addressed by these forums.
 A number of National CA Task Force meetings were held and attended, which is currently chaired by DAFF.
-One of the more important initiatives during this period is the finalisation and approval (by government structures) of the CA policy, which was drafted in 2016.
-Dr Smith also attended and presented at the National LandCare conference's main session, which was held in Kimberley from 3 to 6 October.
-During this event, he also facilitated a few sessions and organised a field visit to a commercial CA farmer in Prieska, Bertie Coetzee.
+One of the more important initiatives during this period is the finalisation and approval (by government structures) of the CA policy, which was drafted in 2016 and is now open for public comment.